AdamJelley/POEM/README.md

 ![image](resources/POEM_Figure1.jpg)
 ## Installation

 Clone the repository (including submodules for use for learning representations of RL agent environments).
-Create the specified environment and install the gym-minigrid package, as below:
+Create the specified conda environment and install the gym-minigrid package, as below:

 ```
 git clone --recurse submodules https://github.com/AdamJelley/POEM